 That label is scary.
 Is the milk safe to drink?
 We do not bottle any milk that we would not drink ourselves, or feed to our children.
 For additional information on the safety of raw milk, check out the next question below.

 How do you collect the milk?
 We "machine milk" our goats and cows.
 We do not hand milk the goats or the cows when collecting milk for our family (or yours).
-We use a closed, vacuum operated, bucket milking system.
+We use a closed, vacuum operated, bucket milking system that contains an in-line filtration system.
 This system is completely sealed off from the elements of the barn, and provides the cleanest possible product.
-Once harvested, we bring the milk into our kitchen, where we run it through a filter to remove any debris that may have found its way into the milk.
+Once harvested, we bring the milk into our garage, where we run it through another filter into a 30 gallon tank to remove any debris that may have found its way into the milk.

 Can raw milk be frozen?
 Raw milk can be frozen and thawed with no impact to flavor.
 However once frozen, the cream in the cows milk will sometimes not fully reconstitute back into the milk, meaning you may have little pellets of cream in the milk.
 This phenomena doesn't happen with the goats milk since it is more naturally homogenized.